-- High quality synthetic leather keeps your seat dry which, in turn, will keep your seat dry.
+- High-quality synthetic leather keeps your seat dry which, in turn, will keep your seat dry.

-The problem with most extra wide seats is that they force you to sit totally upright and limit your leg movement.
-That is fine for casual riding but doesn’t allow you to bring all your leg strength to bear.
-This seat angles you forward at a more efficient angle for riding so you should see a drastic difference if you are switching to this seat form a cruiser style extra wide bike seat.
+The problem with most extra-wide seats is that they force you to sit totally upright and limit your leg movement.
+That is fine for casual riding but doesn’t allow you to utilize all your leg strength.
+This seat angles you forward at a more efficient angle for riding, so you should see a drastic difference if you are switching to this seat from a cruiser-style extra wide bike seat.

 Since we included an aggressive seat, this one had to make it into the pack as well.
-It’s wide enough to be a tractor seat but, if you’re looking for nothing but comfort, it is an excellent choice.
+It’s wide enough to be a tractor seat, but if you’re looking for nothing but comfort, it is an excellent choice.

-This seat is a favorite of short distance cruisers and e-bikes as it provides the ultimate in comfort even though it is a bit restrictive for pedaling.
-It has all the usual benefits of being extra padded, waterproof, etc. but, if you have an extra wide bum, this is the seat you need.
+This seat is a favorite of short-distance cruisers and e-bikes, as it provides the ultimate in comfort even though it is a bit restrictive for pedaling.
+It has all the usual benefits of being extra padded, waterproof, etc. – but if you have an extra-wide bum, this is the seat you need.

 It probably became obvious as you were reading that we had to use many more criteria than our original three to decide the winner here.
 Some other things we took into consideration include:

-- Cover Compatibility: While I’m not a fan of bike seat covers (they are just band-aids for a real problem…your seat) I tried to choose seats that were close enough to a traditional shape that, if you wanted, you could find a cover that would fit.
+- Cover Compatibility.
+While I’m not a fan of bike seat covers (they are just band-aids for a real problem…your seat) I tried to choose seats that were close enough to a traditional shape that, if you wanted, you could find a cover that would fit.

 When even the most comfortable bike seat isn’t quite enough to get you riding, there are some things you can do to make your biking experience more enjoyable.
 Here are three of the easiest:

 - Get a more comfortable handlebar.
 A change in riding position is enough to alleviate a lot of back and thigh pain that people get while riding.
-If you are elderly, obese, or simply new to riding then getting handlebars with a higher “rise” will allow you to sit in a more upright position.
+If you are elderly, obese, or simply new to riding, then getting handlebars with a higher “rise” will allow you to sit in a more upright position.

 - Invest in padded clothing (shorts & gloves).
 The spots that support your weight on your bike are obviously the most likely to get sore.
-Getting some padded pants and gloves will cushion your weight allowing you to ride farther and faster than before.
+Getting some padded pants and gloves will cushion your weight, allowing you to ride farther and faster than before.

 So get on your bike and ride!